KALI-THE-HACKER/yt-downloader-GUI/README.md

-## Youtube video's audio(audio only) downloader using tkinter, Pytube, youtube-dl [Python3]
+## Youtube video and audio downloader using tkinter, Pytube, youtube-dl [Python3]

-This is a simple tool who is able to download youtube video's audio (audio only) in your system by just providing it the link of the youtube video.
+A GUI tool who can download youtube videos and audio in your system,just by using the video link.

 __Dependencies :__
 The script requires the following python3 modules to be installed :